ThomasJLLN/cfrpki/Monitoring.md

 added to the log before being sent to Sentry.

-By passing the environment variable `SENTRY_DSN=https://<key>@<organization>.<server>/<project>`, or the CLI argument `-sentry.dsn https://...` OctoRPKI will connect to Sentry and log its messages.
+By passing the environment variable `SENTRY_DSN=https://<key>@<organization>.<server>/<project>`, or the CLI argument `-sentry.dsn https://...` OctoRPKI will connect to the Sentry instance and send its messages.
-It will also include validation failures and fetching informmation (RRDP, rsync).
+It alsos include validation failures and fetching informmation (RRDP, rsync).

 <p align="center">
   <img src="resources/monitoring_sentry_1.png" alt="OctoRPKI Sentry Dashboard Events List" width="600px"/>